Pinku1211/nirjhara-fitness/questions_and_answers.md

 #### Answer: A

-<i>The food array has not been changed by changing the info.favoriteFood property.
+<i>In this code, we have an array food containing four food emoji strings, and an object info with a property favoriteFood set to the first element of the food array, which is "🍕".
+Then, the value of favoriteFood is changed to "🍝".
+The food array has not been changed by changing the info.favoriteFood property.
 The object info simply holds a reference and when the value of info.favoriteFood is changed, it doesn't modify the original array.</i>

 </p>
 </details>